AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

 * List - List is a group of document fragments, including text, lists, conditions, and images.
 * Condition - Conditions enable you to define what content gets included in the Interactive Communication based on the data received from the Form Data Model.

 This tutorial walks you through the steps to create multiple text document fragments based on the anatomy provided in [Plan the Interactive Communication](/help/forms/using/planning-interactive-communications.md) section.
-At the end of this tutorial, you will be able to:
+At the end of this tutorial, you should be able to do the following:

 * Create document fragments
 * Create variables